cesarBLG/openrails/Source/RunActivity/Readme_ORNewYear_MG.txt

 RELEASE NOTES
 This unofficial version has been derived from the latest official OpenRails testing revision X1.3.1-275.
+It includes also changes introduced in the OR official master release up today, that is:
+- Fix invisible forest shadows during most of the day: https://bugs.launchpad.net/or/+bug/1863217 , by YoRyan
+- Display shadow of on-screen messages only behind text, see http://www.elvastower.com/forums/index.php?/topic/34709-shadow-behind-on-screen-messages/
+- Bug fix for https://bugs.launchpad.net/or/+bug/1909684 AI train speed variable not initialized

 No Unstable releases are used to preserve the Monogame version of OR NewYear MG.
 This version includes some features not (yet) available in the Open Rails unstable official version, that is: